Alan Gionet loves living and working in Colorado. He has been in news for more than 30 years.

 While at CBS4 in the 1990s, Alan reported extensively on forest fires and was the first to report that the firefighters killed on Storm King Mountain did not get critical information about the changing weather conditions that put them in danger.
 He also showed how registered sex offenders were often not living where they showed their registered addresses.

 In the late 1990s, Alan left to serve as main anchor in Jacksonville, Florida where he was later also named nightside managing editor.
 He logged many hours during hurricanes and the 2000 election controversy, when he first revealed voting irregularities in Duval County.
 His reporting on endangered North Atlantic right whales brought national focus to a little-known species which has only an estimated 300 whales left.
-His newscasts won a long list of awards including Emmys and Edward R. Murrow Awards and individually Alan has won numerous awards for everything from spot news to feature stories.
+His newscasts won a long list of awards including Emmys and Edward R. Murrow Awards and individually Alan has been lauded with Heartland Regional Emmy Awards covering the Denver area as top anchor and for his innovative Good Question reporting.
+He has won awards for everything from spot news to feature stories.

 Alan returned to CBS4 in the 2000s and is glad to be back in Colorado with his wife and four children.
 His love of journalism is surpassed only by his love of fatherhood.
 He reads extensively, plays blues harmonica and hockey and runs regularly.
 Each year he tries to summit more of Colorado’s 14ers.